siddhartha-gadgil/LeanAide/resources/JsonTemplate.md

 ---

 Write the following proof in the JSON format.
 Note that the proof may be incorrect.
-If any step is incorrect, ambiguous or needs more proof, add a field **error** to any of the above types of objects.
-The **error** field should be a string describing the error.
+If any step is incorrect or ambiguous add a field **error** to any of the above types of objects describing the error.
+If a step needs more proof, add a field **incomplete** to the step, with a text asking for the missing proof.